binarytrails/Log-4-JAM/README.md

 ### !!!
 Feedback's are welcome !!!

 ## Contact
-If you want to get your product tested if its vuln adn exploitable to log4j jndi injection , Then write me email - dorkerdevil_log4jmess@protonmail.com
+If you want to get your product tested if its vuln/exploitable to log4j jndi injection , Then write me email - dorkerdevil_log4jmess@protonmail.com